Ottaviano Del Turco

-Ottaviano Del Turco (born 7 November 1944) is an Italian politician.
+Ottaviano Del Turco (7 November 1944 – 22 August 2024) was an Italian politician.

+Biography

 Early life

 Del Turco was born in Collelongo on 7 November 1944.

 Career

 After a career in trade unionism in the Italian General Confederation of Labour (CGIL), Del Turco rose to the top of Bettino Craxi's Italian Socialist Party (PSI) before it was swept away in the Tangentopoli scandals of 1992–94.
 Del Turco was the president of the Antimafia Commission from December 1996 to May 2000.
 He was Minister of Finance in the cabinet led by the then prime minister Giuliano Amato from 2000 to 2001.

 He was elected to the European Parliament in 2004 on the Italian Democratic Socialists (SDI) ticket and sat with the Party of European Socialists group.
 On 20 July 2004, he was elected chair of the committee on employment and social affairs at the parliament.

-On 4 April 2005 he won the election as president of his native Abruzzo as candidate for centre-left coalition The Union and on 1 May resigned his seat in the European Parliament to take up this post.
+On 4 April 2005, he won the election as president of his native Abruzzo as candidate for centre-left coalition The Union, and on 1 May resigned his seat in the European Parliament to take up this post.
 In 2007, he founded the Reformist Alliance (Italian: Alleanza Riformista) movement within the SDI, with which he left the SDI and became a member of the Democratic Party (Partito Democratico, PD) at the PD's founding congress on 14 October 2007.
 He was a member of the 45-strong national council.
-On 16 July 2008, he resigned as President of Abruzzo and left the national council of the PD.
+On 16 July 2008, he resigned as President of Abruzzo, and left the national council of the PD.

-Controversy
+Death

+Del Turco died in Collelongo on 22 August 2024, at the age of 79.

+Legal issues

-On 14 July 2008, Del Turco was arrested on suspicion of involvement in a 12.8M euro fraud in the financing of the public health system of his region.
+On 14 July 2008, Del Turco was arrested on suspicion of involvement in a €12.8 million fraud in the financing of the public health system of his region.
 He was not charged with a crime, but was suspected of corruption and criminal association, prosecutors said.
 He was among 10 people arrested or placed under house arrest.

-Sentencing

 Del Turco was sentenced to nine and a half years in prison for his involvement in the exchange of health sector bribes.
 He was convicted by a court in the city of Pescara on Monday 22 July 2013.
-The sentencing was in connection with a major 15-million-euro (US$19-million) fraud in the financing of the public health system.
-In addition to the jail term, he was ordered to pay more than 3 million euros in damages and given a lifetime ban on holding public office.
+The sentencing was in connection with a major €15 million (US$19 million) fraud in the financing of the public health system.
+In addition to the jail term, he was ordered to pay more than €3 million in damages and given a lifetime ban on holding public office.